ckaestne/seaibib/README.md

 machine learning system is more than just the ML model and building and operating it is a serious undertaking.
 >
 > Pro tip: A google scholar alert for citations to this paper is a good way to notice new SE4ML publications.

 Amershi, Saleema, Andrew Begel, Christian Bird, Robert DeLine, Harald Gall, Ece Kamar, Nachiappan Nagappan, Besmira Nushi, and Thomas Zimmermann. "[Software engineering for machine learning: A case study](https://andrewbegel.com/papers/Software_Engineering_for_ML.pdf)."
 In 2019 IEEE/ACM 41st International Conference on Software Engineering: Software Engineering in Practice (ICSE-SEIP), pp. 291-300.
 IEEE, 2019.

 > A good description of the SE4ML challenges at Microsoft, characterizing the challenges of different roles and grounded in interviews and a large scale survey.
 Motivating well how pervasive ML is in modern systems and describing best practices and some challenges.

+Ozkaya, Ipek. "[What Is Really Different in Engineering AI-Enabled Systems?](https://ieeexplore.ieee.org/abstract/document/9121629)" *IEEE Software* 37, no. 4 (2020): 3-6.

+> Concise opinion paper (editorial), discussing that building software system with AI components is harder but not necessarily that different from building traditional software systems.
+This very much mirrors my own opinion shared in my class and talks.
+Touches on many great points regarding specifications, requirements, and safety.
+Essentially a call to action that we need more software engineering.

 ## Quality Assurance